richwynmorris/LS180/sql_revision_notes.md

     Following conventions in software development saves time, reduces confusion, and minimizes the amount of time needed to get up to speed on a new project.

+- What are the conventions for PRIMARY KEYS?
+    1. *"All tables should have a primary key column called `id`.*
+    2. *The `id` column should automatically be set to a unique value as new rows are inserted into the table.*
+    3. *The `id` column will often be an integer, but there are other data types (such as UUIDs) that can provide specific benefits."*

 - What is a FOREIGN KEY?
 What is its purpose?

     A FOREIGN KEY refers to two things: